Marjorie Susman Curatorial Fellowship

 There are no application forms.
 Please note that application materials, including writing samples and any supplementary materials, will not be returned to candidates.
 All application materials should be typed and include the following:

 - Cover letter that includes: name, current and permanent addresses, and telephone numbers of the applicant.

 - A full resume of education and employment history.

 - Two letters of recommendation from academic and/or professional settings.

-- An essay describing the applicant’s interest in the internship program, museum work, and reasons for applying.
+- An essay describing the applicant’s interest in this fellowship, museum work, and reasons for applying.